React Data GridTheming: Customising the grid with CSS

 }

 Values for CSS custom properties are inherited by child elements.
-The above example sets the variable on the body element, so will affect every grid on the page.
+The above example sets the custom property on the body element, so will affect every grid on the page.
 You can use different selectors to target individual grids or groups of grids.

 Using Your App's Existing Custom Properties

-If your app already defines a colour scheme using CSS variables and you want to use those existing variable names within the grid, you can connect the grid variables to your own variables using var() expressions:
+If your app already defines a colour scheme using CSS custom properties and you want to use those values within the grid, you can use var() expressions as parameter values:

 body {